Seller Tips: How To Get Verified Amazon Reviews

 Before I give you the strategies, let me first give you the low-down on Amazon’s rules about soliciting reviews.

-Amazon is stringent about its review policies.
+Amazon is stringent about its review removal policies.
 They have set guidelines that sellers and buyers must adhere to avoid committing any form of review manipulation on the platform.
 There are restrictions on the methods you can use, so make sure you know what is allowed and what isn’t in your quest to get reviews.
 Familiarize yourself with their policies before taking any action or risk your account from being banned or terminated.

 Here are just some of the review policies of Amazon that you should know about: